Foam Rolling Cellulite Before and After: Real Results or Hype?

 Temporary fluid drainage and reduced puffiness

-Massage-like pressure from a cellulite massage roller may also encourage lymphatic drainage.
-This can reduce minor fluid buildup under the skin, making cellulite dimples appear less pronounced for several hours after treatment.
+Massage-like pressure may support temporary lymphatic movement and reduce minor fluid retention, making cellulite dimples appear less pronounced immediately after treatment.

-These mechanisms are similar to those explained in our guide on cellulite massage treatment by body area.
+These mechanisms are similar to those discussed in our guide on cellulite massage treatment by body area .

 Top Foam Roller Exercises for Cellulite (Thighs & Glutes Routine)

-Targeting the thighs and glutes is essential when using a foam roller for cellulite, since these areas develop the most visible dimpling.
+Targeting the thighs and glutes is essential when using a foam roller for cellulite , since these areas commonly show the most visible dimpling.

 Outer thighs (IT band roll)

 Lie on your side with the foam roller positioned under your outer thigh.
-Slowly roll from the hip down toward the knee while supporting your upper body with your arms.
+Slowly roll from the hip toward the knee while supporting your upper body.

 Hamstrings roll

-Sit with the foam roller under the back of your thighs.
-Place your hands behind you and roll slowly from the base of the glutes toward the knees.
+Sit with the foam roller under the back of your thighs and slowly roll from the base of the glutes toward the knees.

 Glute roll

-Sit on the foam roller and cross one ankle over the opposite knee.
-Lean slightly toward the crossed leg and roll across the glute muscles.
+Sit on the roller, cross one ankle over the opposite knee, and gently roll across the glute muscles.

 Inner thigh roll